 The Molalla United Methodist Church has deep roots in the community.

 Today the church is located on the Eastern part of town at 111 Mathias Road.
-Due to the COVID-19 pandemic our facilities are currently closed for worship for the safety of all.
-Check back here as we work to develop an online worship!
+We meet every Sunday for worship at 11:00 a.m.

 The Church provides space for Boy Scouts, Alcoholics Anonymous, CoDA, and 4H, as well as other groups to meet through the week.
 Contact the church office at email@example.com if you would like more information about hosting your group at Molalla UMC.

-Our current pastor is Jon Hughes, a recent graduate of the Iliff School of Theology and candidate for ordination as an elder in the United Methodist Church.
+Our current pastor is Rev. Jon Hughes, a graduate of the Iliff School of Theology.